BBMRI-cz/miabis-on-fhir/README.md

 For installation instructions,
 see [here](https://github.com/FHIR/sushi?tab=readme-ov-file#installation-for-sushi-users).
-This project also has an automated CI pipeline that publishes the Implementation Guide on https://bbmri-cz.github.io/miabis-on-fhir/.
+This project also has an automated CI pipeline that publishes the Implementation Guide on.

 ## Build the IG